 - When Ellen Templar opens the Skills Performance view, the metrics she sees is likely different from what Diane Able sees.
 This behavior occurs because Ellen has access to conversations associated with the Indianapolis division, but also access to conversations associated with the San Francisco division.
 In this case, the metrics presented to Ellen Templar include the subset that Diane Able can see, but is most likely different.

-Every organization includes a single, default division called the Home division.
+Every organization includes a single division called the Home division.
 You can rename the Home division, and you can move objects into and out of it.
 However, you cannot delete it.
 You can group objects into the Home division or create new divisions in which to store them.

-For organizations that exist before access control: Until you create new divisions and organize objects into them, all configuration objects belong to the Home division, and transactional objects associate with the Home division.
+The concept of All division grants organization-wide access to certain resources.
+Until you create new divisions and organize objects into them, all new configuration objects are assigned to All division, and transactional objects are associated with All division.

-Because every object belongs to a division, you never add existing objects to a division–you move them from one division to another.
+Because every object belongs to a division, you don’t add existing objects to a division; you move them from one division to another.
 When you create new objects; for example, add users or create queues, you can select the division in which the object belongs.
-The default division is Home.
+By default, the objects have access to All division.